faredus/ytdl-bot/README.md

 # ytm3bot

-Telegram bot for downloading audios from YouTube and other sites.
+Telegram bot for downloading audio from different sites.
 Built on FFmpeg and youtube-dl.
 It allows you to convert videos to mp3 files.
 Works with most sites, can download YouTube playlists, split large audio files into pieces to overcome api limit.

 ## Requirements